Chapter 469 — Purposes

 Removal of Commissioners for Cause

-Allows removal of Cannon Falls or Redwood Falls port authority commissioners for cause.
+The city council may remove a Cannon Falls or Redwood Falls port authority commissioner for inefficiency, neglect of …

 469.073